rohrl/frontprop/README.md

 $\Delta\mathbf{w} = \lambda y (\mathbf{x} - y \mathbf{w})$

 except in Oja's rule:
-1. weights are always updated and the update "strength" is proportional to the activation (1st $y$), while in Frontprop it's discrete: no update if activation is below the threshold,
+1. weights are always updated and the update "strength" is proportional to the activation (1st $y$ in Oja's formula), while in Frontprop it's discrete: no update if activation is below the threshold,
 2. the update vector is additionally "boosted" by the activation "strength" (2nd $y$)